lab11/mindwave/README.md

 Make the serial port a command-line parameter.

-Have Hue turn off before program disconnects.
+Have Hue return to original state when mental_hue.py ends.
+Now it just turns off (with a warning).